 - Sensory support tools to promote concentration including pressure exercises and feedback cushions;

 - Class and individual timetables (as appropriate), to support transition through different activities.

 - TRUGs – Teaching reading through games – games based reading support.

 As of September 1st 2014, a new ‘Code of Practice for children with Special Educational Needs and Disabilities’ was introduced by the Government with statutory guidance for schools.
 This came about because of changes made to the ‘Children and Families Act 2014.’

-Part of the changes made, include a requirement that all Local Authorities produce a ‘Local Offer’ outlining what the Authority offers to support children with SEN and D. You can find this by clicking the link below.
+Part of the changes made, include a requirement that all Local Authorities produce a ‘Local Offer’ outlining what the Authority offers to support children with SEND.
+You can find this by clicking the link below.

-For additional information, please read our SEND Policy.
+For additional information, please see our SEN Policy